General FAQs | Technical FAQs | Purchasing FAQs

 Q: How is the music categorised?

-A: This is probably the single most difficult aspect of managing such a large music catalogue.
-A piece of music that one person may regard as a perfect impact track may be regarded by someone else as a perfect low volume, backing track.
+A: This is probably the single most difficult aspect of managing such a large music catalogue as individual opinions can differ so much.
 We've done our utmost to categorise them in the way that we think most people would expect.
 Our search facilities will help you to find music and we'll gladly help with your selections.
 Please feel free to contact us with your requirements.

 Q: What categories are there?